vpsfreecz/devcg/README.md

 Build and attach BPF programs to cgroupv2 devices controller.

 Commands:
-  set <pin file> <cgroup path> allow|deny <device...>    Create a program and attach it to a cgroup new <pin file> allow|deny <device...>                  Create a program del <pin file>                                         Delete a program attach <pin file> <cgroup path>                        Attach existing program to cgroup detach <pin file> <cgroup path>                        Detach program from cgroup
+  set <prog pin> <cgroup path> allow|deny <device...>    Create a program and attach it to a cgroup new <prog pin> allow|deny <device...>                  Create a program del <prog pin>                                         Delete a program attach <prog pin> <cgroup path> <link pin>             Attach existing program to cgroup detach <link pin>                                      Detach program from cgroup

-<pin file> is an absolute path to a file inside bpf filesystem, usually located in /sys/fs/bpf.
+<prog pin> is an absolute path to a file inside the BPF filesystem, usually located in /sys/fs/bpf.
+As long as the pin file exists, the program is held in the kernel.

+<link pin> is a file within the BPF filesystem representing BPF program attached to a cgroup.
+When the link pin file is removed, the program is detached.

 <cgroup path> is an absolute path to cgroup in a unified hierarchy, usually found in
 /sys/fs/cgroup.